If you or someone you live with is disabled

 • Unemployability Allowance.

-Once we’ve received your application we’ll send a form to your doctor to confirm severe mental impairment.
+Once we have received your application, we'll send a form to your doctor to confirm this.

-To be considered a carer, you have to care for someone who is receiving:
+To be considered a carer, you need to be caring for someone who receives:

 • Attendance Allowance

-• the highest or middle rate of the care component of Disability Living Allowance
+• the highest or mid rate of the care component of DLA

 • an increase in Constant Attendance Allowance.